Drain Field Services

 5 Highlights on Drain Field Services

 - Expert Drain Field Inspection and Diagnosis — Our certified septic professionals probe, camera-inspect, and evaluate every lateral line, distribution box, and gravel bed to pinpoint failing or saturated absorption areas before they contaminate groundwater or cause sewage backups on your property.
+We help diagnose issues early so you can prevent costly emergency repairs and environmental contamination.

 - Full Drain Field Repair and Restoration — We remediate clogged, compacted, and biomat-choked leach fields using professional jetting, backflushing, and aeration techniques that restore percolation rates and extend the functional life of your subsurface wastewater system.
+Our experienced technicians clear blockages caused by roots, grease, and liquid waste buildup to get your system functioning smoothly again.

 - New Drain Field Installation and Replacement — Our licensed crews excavate, trench, grade, and install conventional gravity-fed systems, mound systems, chamber systems, and pressurized drip irrigation fields built to local septic permit specifications and soil conditions.
+Every system we install is designed for optimal natural filtration and environmental protection.

 - Distribution Box and Lateral Line Service — We inspect, repair, and replace D-boxes, perforated pipes, header pipes, and tee fittings to ensure effluent disperses evenly across every trench and gravel bed in your absorption field.
+Our company uses snakes and specialized equipment to clear sewer line blockages and provide complete plumbing services when needed.

 - Drain Field Maintenance Programs — Scheduled effluent filter cleaning, dosing pump checks, and percolation monitoring keep your drain field drainable, compliant, and free from overloaded or undersized performance failures year after year.
+Regular servicing helps maintain your system and prevent common issues from occurring.

 Our Drain Field Services: